 8.1 Prior to September 24, 2028 and prior to the 24th day of each month thereafter, BPA shall provide «Customer Name» with the results of a 3-month forecast, pursuant to section 8.2 of this exhibit.
 BPA shall revise such forecast during the month in the event conditions change significantly and shall make such revised forecast available to «Customer Name» in a timely manner.

 8.2 BPA, consistent with its internal study processes, shall perform two single-trace hydroregulation studies that incorporate the expected stream flow condition for the upcoming 3-month period in weekly time periods.
 One study shall operate Grand Coulee as needed to satisfy the minimum Simulator Project flow constraint to attain the highest reservoir elevations possible at Grand Coulee, limited by its upper Operating Rule Curves, and one study shall operate Grand Coulee as needed to satisfy the Simulator Project maximum flow constraint in order to attain the lowest reservoir elevations possible at Grand Coulee, limited to its lower ORC.
 Both studies shall reflect a pass-inflow operation at all other Simulator Projects and the expected operation at all other Tier 1 System Resources and non-federal projects that are represented in the study, such as Brownlee, Seli’š Ksanka Qlispe’ Dam (SKQ), and the mid-Columbia projects.
 BPA shall initialize the starting reservoir Storage Content for each study equal to the Storage Contents projected to occur at midnight on the study initialization date.
 Based on the results of these studies, Power Services shall provide to «Customer Name» the weekly natural inflow, turbine discharge, generation, spill discharge, and ending elevation for each of the Simulator Projects, the Snake Complex projects, Libby, Hungry Horse, Dworshak, and Keenleyside (Arrow); the weekly generation forecasts for the sum of the remaining BOS projects, excluding CGS; the weekly CGS generation forecast; and the weekly forecast of the individual Designated System Obligations.
-BPA shall also provide a summary of weekly aggregated planned generator maintenance outages for all Tier 1 System Resources, expressed in total MW, as well as the estimated Grand Coulee upper and lower PSB associated with the end of month requirement and/or within month requirement for the study period.
+BPA shall also provide a summary of weekly aggregated planned generator maintenance outages for all Tier 1 System Resources, expressed in total megawatts, as well as the estimated Grand Coulee upper and lower PSB associated with the end of month requirement and/or within month requirement for the study period.

 9. 12-MONTH FORECAST OF SLICE OUTPUT